For me, the back scenes of layouts are critical.

 The setting of this layout is the start of a railway line running through South West England, somewhere in Devon or Cornwall, and from where trains prepare and depart to an unseen main line and onward destinations.

-Sitting snuggled in a valley in this area, the Luxulyan and Tamar valley’s come to mind, the railway, a few building, shed and water mill – fed by a tributary of the main river of the valley- nestle in a man made clearing as the valley sides climb steeply above them.
+Sitting snuggled in a valley in this area, the Luxulyan and Tamar valleys come to mind, the railway, a few buildings, storage sheds and a water mill – fed by a tributary of the main river of the valley- nestle in a man made clearing as the valley sides climb steeply above them.

 The foreground area, made up of the layout, will be a man-made clearing in the woods, so the backscene needs to add the height, depth and colouring.